Information exchange and interoperability

 We imagine a world where healthcare is delivered amid a seamless network of health information systems and data that live up to the promise of optimal health for all.
 Patient safety depends on our ability to access and share consistent, high-quality healthcare data.
 The mission of the Health Data Standards Program is to develop and promote adoption of clinical data standards that enable efficient semantic interoperability.
 We believe in systems that get clinicians all of the information they need at the right time and place.
 We also see tremendous potential for data-empowered consumers (and caregivers) to improve and manage health.

 To achieve these aims, we develop data standards that are employed in clinical, public health, consumer, and research systems to enable interoperability between them.
 These common standards make it possible to present, exchange, understand, and aggregate patient data from different systems to better coordinate care — whether that happens between two local hospitals or several continents.

-Building on our 35+ year history of creating and using clinical data standards, we lead the development of LOINC and UCUM, and collaborate with many other standards developers along the way.
+Building on a 35+ year history of creating and using clinical data standards, Regenstrief leads the development of LOINC and UCUM and collaborates with many other standards developers.

 Health Standards Collaboration

 The mission of the Health Standards Collaborative (HSC) is to provide an environment that facilitates effective collaboration among health IT standards development organizations in the U.S. the HSC is to provide an executive forum and process for senior leadership of the U.S. healthcare standards development community to have strategic and tactical dialogue, planning and action on the varied activities of their respective managers, staff and volunteers — given all the varied stakeholder demand, efforts and initiatives (i.e., ONC, etc).